jvtcl/quant-clustering/Lecture20_ClusterAnalysis.md

 ===
 - Classification involves using data to group places, events, things into types.
 - In geography we are often interested classifying places into regions.
-- A "gentrifying neighborhood” evokes multidimensional picture of a place.
+- A "gentrifying neighborhood” evokes a multidimensional picture of a place.

 Cluster Analysis vs. an Atlas
 ===